kubernetes-sigs/kustomize/site/content/en/docs/Tasks/build_metadata.md

 The possible fields of these annotations are:

 - `path`: The path to a resource file itself.
-- `ref`: If from a remote file or generator, the ref of the repo URL.
+- `ref`: If from a remote file or generator, the git reference of the repository URL.
-- `repo`: If from a remote file or generator, the repo source.
+- `repo`: If from a remote file or generator, the repository source.
-- `configuredIn`: If a generated resource, the path to the generator config.
-If a generator is invoked via a field in the kustomization file, this would point to the kustomization file itself.
+- `configuredIn`: The path to the generator configuration for a generated resource.
+This would point to the Kustomization file itself if a generator is invoked via a field.
-- `configuredBy`: If a generated resource, the ObjectReference of the generator config.
+- `configuredBy`: The ObjectReference of the generator configuration for a generated resource.

 If the resource is from the `resources` field, this annotation contains data about the file it originated from.
-All local file paths are relative to the top-level kustomization, i.e. the kustomization file in the directory upon which `kustomize build` was invoked.
+All local file paths are relative to the top-level Kustomization, i.e. the Kustomization file in the directory upon which `kustomize build` was invoked.
 For example, if someone were to run `kustomize build foo`, all file paths in the annotation output would be relative to `foo/kustomization.yaml`.
 All remote file paths are relative to the root of the remote repository.
 Any fields that are not applicable would be omitted from the final output.